 Captive black bear testing takes place at a WMI-authorized zoo or facility.
-There are currently three authorized facilities:
+There is currently one authorized facility

 Field testing of toxicant delivery devices and wildlife feeders takes place at an approved location in cooperation with state wildlife agencies.
 Please contact us for more information.

 How does a product "pass" testing?

 To pass the captive black bear test, a product must withstand at least 60 minutes of rolling, clawing, biting and pouncing by the test bears.
 If the testing bear breaks into the product and gets food (i.e. bait) from the product, or if the product does not function properly after testing, then the product fails the test.